 That’s why a fundraising plan is not complete without thanking donors.
 Build donor appreciation and gratitude into your organization’s fundraising operations.
 Get your staff and volunteers involved!

-The real key to thanking your donors effectively is to make it’s prioritized, and part of your routine, instead of an afterthought or something you scramble to do after a campaign.
+The real key to thanking your donors effectively is to make it a priority, and part of your routine, instead of an afterthought or something you scramble to do after a campaign.
 Donors that feel appreciated and valued on an ongoing basis are likely to stick with your organization for the long-haul and provide support for years to come.